High Pressure Washers

 Melbourne Jetter Centre by Crockford & Co is a proven leader in the supply, service and repair of high pressure cleaners and washers.
 The team will meet all your pressure cleaning needs, wherever you are in Melbourne or the Mornington Peninsula.

-Melbourne Jetter Centre by Crockford & Co supplies and services top of the range high pressure commercial cleaners in petrol and diesel versions, as well as electric models for lighter domestic applications.
+We upply and service top of the range high pressure commercial washers in petrol and diesel versions, as well as electric models for lighter domestic applications.

 We source our equipment from top brand suppliers around the world, including the B.A.R.
 Group in Australia, Kranzle in Germany and Australian made Crommelins machines.